torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

 environment can have its own set of gems and has a specific ruby interpreter, such as ruby-1.8.7, ree-1.8.7, or jruby-1.5.6.
 This makes it very simple to have separate, named gem sets and ruby interpreters for each of your applications &mdash; isolating them from one another and potential version conflicts.
-This is useful in a number of circumstances.
+This is useful in a number of circumstances:

   * You are working on a few different apps that have a large number of gem dependencies - some with conflicting versions, and you'd like to keep them isolated.